manujsardana/AccountTransactionUploadApp/README.md

 ( NAME = N'AccountDatabase_log', FILENAME = N'C:\Program Files\Microsoft SQL Server\MSSQL12.MSSQLSERVER\MSSQL\DATA\AccountDatabase_log.ldf' , SIZE = 63424KB , MAXSIZE = 2048GB , FILEGROWTH = 10%)
 GO

 After creating the database, create a table in the database using the below query (Change the database to the one which you created in the previous query).
-Keep the Table name as AccountTransactionData and the column names as same as below as we use the same name for SqlBulkCopy in the code to insert the data.
+Keep the Table name as AccountTransactionData and the column names same as below as we have used the same name for SqlBulkCopy in the code to insert the data.

 USE [AccountDatabase]
 GO